MafaldaSFerreira/physalia_adaptation_course-2024/Software_installation_2024.md

 # Install software

 **OBS!
-The instructions below are tailored for a macOS operating system with an Apple M2 chip.**
+The instructions below apply for a macOS operating system with an Apple M2 chip.**

 ## ----------- on server -----------